jakubgrad/Aineopintojen-harjoitusty-Algoritmit-ja-teko-ly-/documentation/testing document.md

      - During a scan, **JPS** correctly assigns coordinates to the squares around it, regardles of the direction of the scan
      - **JPS** correctly assigns coordinates to the squares around it, regardles of the direction of the scan
      - **JPS** correctly recognizes *jumppoints*
+- [ ] The inputs weren't very representative and overall they are very small
 4. How can the tests be repeated?<br />
    - [x] Go to the root directory, and execute: `poetry run invoke coverage-report`.
 The results should appear in the browser.
 If you get an error similar to this one:
 ```